The Fender Champ through the Years

 Controls: Bass, Treble, Volume---Also Speed and Depth on Vibro-Champs

 NOTE: Some Silverface versions has a snubber cap placed on the power tube.
 This was meant to stop oscillations but it completely unnecessary in most amps.
 Removing it greatly improves the tone.
 Also for some reason the grid wire for the power tube is twisted to a high voltage supply wire which makes these amp noisy.
 Separating the wires will reduce noise.

 Champs need some love to sound their best.
 Here's some important things to do:

 1. Tubes need to be changed on a regular basis.
 This is particularly true of the 6V6 that gets pushed hard.
 If you play you Champ regularly replace it every 6 months or so.
-The other tube can last many years.
+The other tubes can last many years.

 2. All amps need their electrolytic caps changed out every 7-10 years.
-If yours still has the original caps it's probably not performing it's best.
-They may be worth more with the vintage caps (even though they do not sound good) so save those caps so if you decide to sell it you can include them.
+If yours still has the original caps it's not performing it's best.
+They are worth more with the vintage caps (even though they do not sound good) so save those caps so if you decide to sell it you can include them.

 3. If your Champ still has a 2 prong power cord---get it changed!
 No need to die!

 4. Have you tech check the resistors, clean the sockets and pots.
 Also check and make sure the speaker is working properly.
 Old speakers deteriorate.
 The cones are made of paper and get brittle.
-The glue used on them was animal glue so be sure to have it looked at and re-coned or replace if necessary.
+The glue used on them was animal hide glue so be sure to have it looked at and re-coned or replaced if necessary.

 Be sure to check out my version of the 5F1 Champ: the Classic Tweed Champ!
 The best version of the 5F1 Tweed Champ anywhere!